Helmholtz-AI-Energy/perun/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![Documentation Status](https://readthedocs.org/projects/perun/badge/?version=latest)](https://perun.readthedocs.io/en/latest/?badge=latest)

-perun is a Python package that calculates the energy consumption of Python scripts by sampling usage statistics from Intel RAPL, Nvidia-NVML, and psutil.
+perun is a Python package that calculates the energy consumption of Python scripts by sampling usage statistics from your Intel, Nvidia or AMD hardware components.
 It can handle MPI applications, gather data from hundreds of nodes, and accumulate it efficiently. perun can be used as a command-line tool or as a function decorator in Python scripts.

 Check out the [docs](https://perun.readthedocs.io/en/latest/) or a working [example](https://github.com/Helmholtz-AI-Energy/perun/blob/main/examples/torch_mnist/README.md)!

 ## Key Features

- - Measures energy consumption of Python scripts using Intel RAPL, Nvidia-NVML, and psutil
+ - Measures energy consumption of Python scripts using Intel RAPL, ROCM-SMI, Nvidia-NVML, and psutil
- - Handles MPI applications efficiently
- - Gathers data from hundreds of nodes and accumulates it efficiently
+ - Capable of handling MPI application, gathering data from hundreds of nodes efficiently
  - Monitor individual functions using decorators
  - Tracks energy usage of the application over multiple executions
  - Easy to benchmark applications and functions